chibiboba/JS-120/aaaa Notes/Lesson 5 Notes.md

 parseInt('077');   // => 63
 ```

-Both results are correct!
+> Both results are correct!
 The difference is that engine 2 interprets a number that begins with `0` as an octal number (radix 8), while engine 1 interprets it as a decimal number (radix 10).
 The octal value `077` is equivalent to the decimal value `63`.
+>

-Most contemporary JavaScript engines work like engine 1, but there may be some that work like engine 2.
+> Most contemporary JavaScript engines work like engine 1, but there may be some that work like engine 2.
 To avoid problems, always specify the radix argument.
+>

-See [MDN's parseInt documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) for more information on how `parseInt` works, especially with respect to the radix.
+> See [MDN's parseInt documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) for more information on how `parseInt` works, especially with respect to the radix.

 ### Placing the Player's Move on the Board

 The `humanMoves` method is unfinished; we need to somehow mark the selected square with the human's marker (`X`).
 There are two main approaches that we can use depending on how we want to divide class responsibilities.
 One approach has the human player accept that responsibility:

-Copy Code

 ```js
 this.human.mark(choice, Square.HUMAN_MARKER);